robclark56/TransferWise_PHP_webhook/README.md

 ## Basic Details
 In this tutorial, you will learn how to use PHP to:
-* Create a webhook that will notify your webserver,
+* Create a webhook that will notify your webserver on deposits (credits),
 * Parse and verify the data passed to your webserver, and
-* Use the API to get details of the transaction, if appropriate.
+* Use the API to get details of the transaction.

 Importantly, all code here is standalone, and does not use Composer to pull in other code.
 As such it is light-weight and easy to re-use.